 TREND

-The Trend package includes 2 systems: The Trend and the Trend with Money Flow (Trend w MF).
-They both use traditional trend indicators and money flow indicators to look for strong stocks in the early stages of a trend.
+The Trend system combines traditional trend analysis with my custom money flow indicators (VFI and FVE) for enhanced signal confirmation, to look for strong stocks in the early stages of a trend.

 SYSTEM PERFORMANCE